 "Mike has been a superb researcher and teacher, and his contributions continue to have profound impact on the work of many practitioners of experimental mechanics," says Hossein Haj-Hariri, dean of the College of Engineering and Computing.
 "We are proud of his election to the NAE, which remains one of the highest honors for an engineer.
 And, we are particularly proud that Mike’s contributions have come about over a career wholly in our college, and with our students and colleagues, over many years.
 It is my honor to be his colleague."

 Sutton began working on digital image correlation at UofSC in 1982, shortly after completing his doctorate in the department of theoretical and applied mechanics at the University of Illinois.
 In 1997, through his research at the CEC, he co-founded Correlated Solutions, Incorporated to transfer the technology to industry, government laboratories and academia throughout the world.
 Since that time, Correlated Solutions has become a leader in digital image correlation and now does business globally, with DIC systems on all continents except Antarctica.
-Sutton maintains an advisory role at the company today, with his former doctoral students, Hubert Schreier and Stephen McNeil, overseeing day-to-day operations as CEO and CFO, respectfully.
+Sutton maintains an advisory role at the company today, with Hubert Schreier, his former doctoral student, and Stephen McNeill, an associate professor of mechanical engineering at UofSC, overseeing day-to-day operations as CEO and CFO, respectively.

 Election to the U.S. National Academy of Engineering is one of the highest professional distinctions an engineer can receive.
 The NAE recognizes outstanding contributions in engineering research, practice or education and innovative advancements across traditional and emerging engineering fields, as well as engineering education.